Liz and her husband have enjoyed visiting Portugal on many occasions. On their travels, they especially like sampling local food and drink.

 1. Restaurante O Antonio

-An early flight from the UK got us into Porto mid-morning on a Sunday and, after a very early breakfast, it wasn't long before we needed some lunch.
+An early flight from the UK got us into Porto mid-morning on a Sunday.
+After a very early breakfast, it was not long before we needed some lunch.
 Unfamiliar with the local area, we asked the advice of the reception staff at Holiday Inn Express Exponor.
-Due to its location near the Atlantic coast, seafood is in plentiful supply in Porto and the surrounding area and hotel staff were quick to recommend seafood restaurants in Matosinhos, near the fish market.
+Due to its location near the Atlantic coast, seafood is in plentiful supply in Porto and the surrounding area.
+Staff at the hotel were quick to recommend seafood restaurants in Matosinhos, near the fish market.

 The setting on an ordinary street behind the port was nothing special.
 But on a Sunday lunchtime, the restaurants on Rua Herois de Franca were very popular with locals and tourists alike.
-Chefs were kept busy at barbecues set up on the street, cooking fresh fish to order.
+Chefs were kept busy cooking fresh fish to order on barbecues set up on the street.
 We decided on Restaurante O Antonio and ordered sardines and carp at 6.50 euros each.
 Potatoes were 2.50 euros and a bottle of water cost us 2.25 euros.
-The language was an issue, as our Portuguese is limited, as was the waiter's command of English.
+The language was an issue; our Portuguese is limited, as was the waiter's command of English.

 Tip: when dining a little off the tourist track, you need your wits about you.
-The waiter was very attentive in restocking our potatoes and offering more fish, which was fine until we got the bill itemizing each extra portion.
-Three portions of potatoes worked out at 7.50 euros.
+The waiter was very attentive, restocking our potatoes and offering more fish.
+This was fine until we got the bill itemizing each extra portion.
+Three portions of potatoes cost us 7.50 euros.